Emerge-Lab/gpudrive/README.md

 This is an example RL environment simulator built on the [Madrona Engine](https://madrona-engine.github.io).
 The goal of this repository is to provide a simple reference that demonstrates how to use Madrona's ECS APIs and how to interface with the engine's rigid body physics and rendering functionality.
 This example also demonstrates how to integrate the simulator with python code for evaluating agent polices and/or policy learning.
-Specifically, this codebase includes a simple PyTorch PPO training loop integrated with the simulator that can train agents in under an hour on high end GPUs.
+Specifically, this codebase includes a simple PyTorch PPO training loop integrated with the simulator that can train agents in under an hour on a high end GPU.

 If you're interested in using Madrona to implement a high-performance batch simulator for a new environment or RL training task, we highly recommend forking this repo and adding/removing code as needed, rather than starting from scratch.
 This will ensure the build system and backends are setup correctly.